wellcomecollection/terraform-aws-lambda/README.md

 # terraform-aws-lambda

-A Terraform module for creating AWS Lambdas
+A Terraform module for creating AWS Lambdas at Wellcome Collection

+**Features:**
+- Log routing/retention/permissions configured for you